What is GIS? Website

 Simplifying the visual message

-In order to simplify the visual message, I removed all detail that wasn’t critical to the main idea.
-For this project, all maps and backgrounds are muted, monochromatic, and dark, making GIS data the visual hero.
+I removed all visual detail that wasn’t critical to the main idea.
+All maps and backgrounds are muted, monochromatic, and dark, making GIS data vibrant—the visual hero.

 Website